Sarawak’s Delineation: A Test for the Election Commission’s Credibility

 There is a time constraint driven by political considerations for this delineation: GPS leaders want the exercise completed before the state election deadline in 2027, having publicly signalled plans to expand the state Cabinet as the assembly grows to 99 seats.
 The coalition holds a supermajority in the state assembly, after winning more than 90 per cent of seats in the 2021 state election.
 For the next term, they want the legislature to reflect the expanded size of the state assembly (99 assemblypersons).
 GPS, however, does not control the re-delineation process, which rests with the EC.

-State opposition leader Chong Chieng Jen from DAP Sarawak has rejected the proposed delineation after reviewing the leaked document.
-He said that the plan will dilute urban votes (ethnic minority Chinese voters are concentrated in urban and town-centre seats, where they form between 30 and 70 per cent in urban constituencies).
-Mr Chong added that the proposal will also breach constitutional requirements for broadly equal-sized constituencies.
+State opposition leader Chong Chieng Jen from DAP Sarawak has rejected the proposed delineation after reviewing the leaked document, saying it dilutes urban votes (ethnic minority Chinese voters are concentrated in urban and town-centre seats, where they form between 30 and 70 per cent in urban constituencies) and breaches constitutional requirements for broadly equal-sized constituencies.
 Prominent figures such as Violet Yong and Kelvin Yii argue, quite correctly, that the new seats favour GPS strongholds and question why seat numbers are not expected to rise in the capital despite increases proposed for smaller constituencies.
 In addition, an MP has urged the EC to use the delineation to correct long‑standing voter imbalances.

 Civil society and academics have also raised concerns.
 A joint statement by five civil society groups (Projek Sama, Bersih, Engage, ROSE Sarawak, and Tindak Malaysia) raised the alarm over a possible lack of electoral integrity and called for an impartial process.
-Political scientist Wong Chin Huat also correctly underscored that the EC’s impartiality is at stake: if the EC’s eventual proposal resembles the leaked version allegedly attributed to GPS, it would risk creating the impression that constituency boundaries are being drawn to align with the coalition’s interests.
+Political scientist Wong Chin Huat also correctly underscored that the EC’s impartiality is at stake, as an EC proposal that resembles the leaked version allegedly attributed to GPS would risk creating the impression that constituency boundaries are being drawn to align with the coalition’s interests.

 Nonetheless, the state government is unfazed.
 Abdul Karim Rahman Hamzah, the ruling party’s information chief, has dismissed the claims as rumours but maintained that it was “not wrong” for political parties to discuss potential new constituencies.